30+ Essential Apple Recipes for Fall

 From indulgent fritters and sweet desserts, to savory soups and fresh salads, we’re sharing over 30 recipes that will help you make the most of this year’s apple haul.

 This apple cake is a classic as it comes: It’s gently spiced with cinnamon, flecked with sweet fruit, and finished with a tangy cream cheese glaze.

-Sautéing the apples first in the skillet helps ensure they'll be perfect soft once the crisp is baked.
+Sautéeing the apples first in the skillet helps ensure they’ll be perfectly soft once the crisp is baked.

-There is no denying the light, pillow-soft texture of a deep-fried donut — especially one that's stuffed with fresh fall apples.
+There is no denying the light, pillow-soft texture of a deep-fried doughnut — especially one that’s stuffed with fresh fall apples.